 Rodeos play a huge role in the historical and cultural life of the Lone Star State.
 They are held almost in every city.
 One of the top five rodeos is the San Antonio Stock Show & Rodeo, founded in 1950, famous for live music concerts, art shows, and BBQs.
 The San Antonio Rodeo and Stock Show is one of the largest and longest-running annual rodeos which is held in February over two weeks.
 It features a horse show from professional and amateur handlers, a family fair, a carnival, live entertainment, of some of the country's top artists as well.
+Another occasion to see rodeo close to San Antonio is the Poteet Strawberry Festival.

 In Austin, you shouldn't miss the Star of Texas Fair & Rodeo, which is considered one of the best rodeos in the Capital City.
 Rodeo Austin is the 6th largest indoor professional show with team roping, wrestling, and a thrilling Bareback Riding Competition.